sigmedia/sp1ny/README.md

-# PyPraaQt
+# PyPraG

 ## Environment installation

-In order to configure the environment for PyPraaQt, it is advised to use conda.
+In order to configure the environment for PyPraG, it is advised to use conda.
 In order to learn about conda, please refer to the following introduction: https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html

 To create the conda environment, you can use the following command: